rainlanguage/docs.rainprotocol.xyz/docs/guides/Frontend/3-using-the-rain-sdk-to-deploy-a-sale-example-with-opcodes.md

 ---
 layout: single
-title:  "Using the SDK to Deploy a Sale Example with Opcodes"
+title:  "Using the Rain SDK to Deploy a Sale Example with Opcodes"
 date:   2022-04-14 14:00:23 +0000
 categories: various
 ---